bbqz007/zgl/README.md

     * `copyTo()`, copy data to cpu host side memories
     * `copy()`, copy data from cpu host side memories
     * specially, VBO has `mmap()` and `unmmap()`
+* output sink
+  * GL2, can only output to Rendering buffers, such as GL_FRONT or GL_BACK
+  * GL3 or later, can output ot Texture by FBO.

 # classes
 * GL2